lapce/plugin-server-protocol/_specifications/psp/0.1/plugin/registerCommand.md

     /**
      * Maximum number of choices the user can choose
      * Defaults to one
-     * On unlimited number of choice, value is zero
+     * For unlimited number of choice, set to zero
     */
     maxChoices?: integer;
     /**
-     * Default selected choice index.
+     * Default selected choices indices.
     */
-    defaultCHoices ?: integer[]
+    defaultChoices?: integer[]
     /**
      * Hints about the way to fill this data.
     */